fkastner/NiceNumbers.jl/docs/src/example_svd.md

   4//5  3//5
 ```

-No we fix the singular values and construct some auxiliary matrices:
+Now we fix the singular values and construct some auxiliary matrices:
 ```jldoctest SVD
 julia> Σ = diagm(NiceNumber[13,5])
 2×2 Array{NiceNumber,2}: